rbeach94/hello-world/dashboard/README.md

 This Django-based dashboard provides internal tooling for managing "General Orders" at ww.printoften.co.uk.
 It offers:

 - Authentication protected UI for reviewing and updating orders
+- Dedicated purchasing, stock control, and production queues to streamline handoffs
 - REST-style JSON API for CRUD operations on orders
 - Google Sheets synchronisation utilities to keep data aligned with the "General Orders" sheet
 - Audit trail logging whenever order production status changes